Folskyy/anime-face-generator/README.md

 ## Architecture
 The architecture used here is a simple DCGAN.
 - The generator have **4 deconvolution layers**, and the discriminator have **4 convolution layers**.
 Both use a `stride = 2` instead of pooling layers to optimize the training time.
-- **Batch normalization** is aplied in each layer of the generator and discriminator (except the output layer).
-This helps to stabilize and accelerate the training by normalizing the activations from the previous layer.
-This reduces the internal covariate shift, improving the model’s ability to learn and generalize better, and prevents overfitting.
+- **Batch normalization** is applied to each layer of the discriminator (except the output layer).
+This technique stabilizes and accelerates training by normalizing the activations from the previous layer, reducing the internal covariate shift.
+As a result, it enhances the model’s ability to learn and generalize effectively while helping to prevent overfitting.
+- In the generator, a **bias layer** is added to each deconvolution block.
+This enables the generator to explore a broader solution space, improving the adjustment of the output layer and enhancing the quality of the generated images.
 - `LeakyReLu` is used on Deconvolution, Convolution and input layers to aviod *dead units* (commom problem in deep networks).
 - `tanh` is used as the final activation of the generator because it return values between 1 and -1, which is consistent with the normalization of the input images.
 - `sigmoid` used as the final activation of the discriminator. (return values between 0 and 1).